 In Scottish history, few names go farther back than Forbus, whose ancestors lived among the clans of the Pictish tribe.
 They lived in the lands of Forbes on Aberdeenshire where the family's history dates back before 1000 AD

-The surname Forbus was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, at Pitscottie from 1168, which was later named "the Braes of Forbes."
 Legend has it that the founder of the Clan, Oconochar, slew a bear in order to take up residence there.
 One of the first records of the name from this region was Duncan de Forbeys who received a grant of lands c.
 1272 from King Alexander III.
-Later, John de Fernboys was listed as rendering allegiance to King Edward I of England in 1296.
-It was also found that a William of Forbace was canon of Aberdeen in 1464
+Later, John de Fernboys was listed as rendering allegiance to King Edward I of England in 1296 and later still, William of Forbace was canon of Aberdeen in 1464.

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Forbus has been spelled Forbes, Forbose, Forbess, Forbeis (Gaelic) and others.

-Another 32 words (2 lines of text) are included under the topic Early Forbus Notables in all our PDF Extended History products and printed products wherever possible.
+Another 62 words (4 lines of text) are included under the topic Early Forbus Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Forbus family moved to Ireland, but this topic is not covered in this excerpt.
-Another 255 words (18 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Forbus: